-There is research suggesting the impact obesity has on the development of certain cancers.
-According to Sir Richard Doll and Richard Peto, 35% of cancer deaths in the USA might be linked to diet.
+There is research suggesting obesity is associated with an increased risk of certain cancers.
+This is likely because obesity can cause changes in the body that lead to inflammation and cancer development.
+Sir Richard Doll and Richard Peto, 35% of cancer deaths in the USA might be linked to diet.
 This is particularly certain for endometrium and breast cancer.
 The Washington School of Medicine submitted a document that explains obesity accounts for about 20% of all cancer cases.

 Obesity is a condition where a person has an abnormally high and unhealthy proportion of body fat.
 Body fat is important for energy storage, cushioning organs and body tissues, and regulating body temperature.
 However, when a person has too much body fat, it can increase the risk of health problems.

 There are many ways that obesity can increase cancer risk.
 For example, obese people often have high levels of insulin and estrogen in their blood.
 Insulin is a hormone that helps the body use sugar for energy.
 Some researchers believe that high levels of insulin may cause cancer cells to grow faster.
 Estrogen is a hormone that is involved in the development of some cancers.